microsoft/nni/docs/en_US/Compressor/Overview.md

 ## Supported algorithms

-We have provided several compression algorithms, including several pruning, quantization algorithms and knowledge distillation support:
+We have provided several compression algorithms, including several pruning and quantization algorithms:

 **Pruning**